xinyuc8645/SEP10-Isekai-D-Into-Fantasy-World/choices/died.md

-# helped the girl escape from the gangsters
+# Oops, you died in the process of saving the girl, you got stabbed right in the stomach